mcfitzgerald/ontology-project/SYSTEM_ARCHITECTURE.md

 ## Test Cases: Proven Manufacturing Examples

-The system now uses a simplified testing approach focused on real-world scenarios rather than rigid evaluation trajectories.
-Test files are located in `adk_agents/tests/` with unit, integration, and simple evaluation tests.
+The system uses a simplified testing approach focused on real-world scenarios rather than rigid evaluation trajectories.
+While test files should be located in `adk_agents/tests/`, this directory was not found in the current codebase structure.

-Additionally, a collaborative flow test (`test_collaborative_flow.py`) validates the conversational engagement improvements:
+The following real-world examples demonstrate the system's capabilities and serve as test cases:
 - Tests ambiguous request handling
 - Validates that agent asks for clarification
 - Ensures agent doesn't dive deep without permission